immich-app/immich/docs/docs/guides/custom-locations.md

 docker compose up -d
 ```

-This guide shows only some of the customization options that can be applied, you can also set the following variables accordingly:
+This guide shows only some of the customization options that can be applied, you can also set the following variables accordingly.
+More information about the folder structure in Immich can be found [here](/docs/administration/backup-and-restore#asset-types-and-storage-locations).

-- /usr/src/app/upload - root directory for all immich content.
-- /usr/src/app/upload/thumbs - thumbnails are written here.
-- /usr/src/app/upload/encoded-video - transcoded videos are written here.
-- /usr/src/app/upload/profile - profile picture is saved here.
-- /usr/src/app/upload/upload - on upload, files are written here.
-- /usr/src/app/upload/library - after storage template is applied they get moved here (Storage template is [off by default](/docs/administration/backup-and-restore#asset-types-and-storage-locations)).

 You can configure all or just some of the volumes, as needed.
 Variables should only be needed (in addition to UPLOAD_LOCATION) if you are trying to move specific sub-folders to another drive location, otherwise they'll show up inside of UPLOAD_LOCATION.